-To address this unmet need in the rosacea market, lotilaner is being developed as a topical dermatology product, TP-04, initially for the treatment of PPR.
+To address this unmet need in the rosacea market, lotilaner is being developed as a topical dermatology product, TP-04, initially for the treatment of a more severe form of rosacea, PPR.
 It is designed to be active after topical administration in skin with no systemic activity.
 Lotilaner's mechanism of targeting and killing Demodex mites has been established through our preclinical study and clinical trials evaluating TP-03 in Demodex blepharitis, which is why we believe it may be effective in another Demodex driven disease.
-We believe we can improve upon existing treatments in the market, like Soolantra, with an API that is potentially more effective (longer half-life, more lipophilic, greater therapeutic window).
+We believe we can improve upon existing treatments in the market, like ivermeetin cream (Soolantra), with an API that is potentially more effective (longer half-life, more lipophilic, greater therapeutic window).
 We believe a longer half-life leads to a more durable and long-lasting treatment and that more lipophilicity is expected to provide better bioavailability in the sebum in the follicle and sebaceous glands where mites reside, thus increasing the opportunity to target and eradicate mites and a greater therapeutic window.
 We further believe there is potential for TP-04 to be evaluated in combination with topical anti-inflammatory agents or vasoconstrictors.

-We have initiated the preclinical studies for TP-04.
-We intend to leverage systemic preclinical data from our TP-03 program (such as embryofetal development studies, genotoxicity studies and safety pharmacology studies, and augment with additional dermal preclinical studies such as in vitro skin permeation and penetration studies, dermal toxicology and dermal pharmacodynamics testing we intend to conduct) to identify a lead formulation that maximizes dermal levels of TP-04 and which we believe can compare favorably to Soolantra.
-We may need to address this approach with the FDA if we were to conduct a clinical trial in the U.S. and if the FDA rejected our use of data from these preclinical studies, it could cause delay in any trial we conduct in the U.S. for TP-04.
-We plan to evaluate whether TP-04 is safe and effective at treating the symptoms of PPR in Galatea, a Phase 2a trial outside the U.S. and are on track to initiate this trial in the second half of 2022.
-We have not conducted any preclinical studies in rosacea with TP-04 to date.
-Prior to commencing clinical trials in the U.S. for TP-04, we will need to obtain an IND from the FDA.
+We have completed the initial preclinical studies for TP-04 and have selected a topical formulation for early clinical studies.
+We intend to leverage systemic preclinical data from our TP-03 program (such as embryofetal development studies, genotoxicity studies and safety pharmacology studies, and augment with the dermal toxicology studies.
+We plan to evaluate whether TP-04 is safe and effective at treating the symptoms of PPR in the Galatea study, a Phase 2a trial being conducted in Canada, and in March 2023 announced the initiation of this trial.
+Prior to commencing clinical trials in the U.S. for TP-04, we will need to obtain an investigational new drug application ("IND") from the FDA.